 One more category of TV wall mounts to consider for special use cases is commonly referred to as specialty mounts.
 Within specialty TV mounts, the main concepts still apply, including fixed, tilting, full-motion, and small, medium, and large, but the designs can be very specific.
 There are ceiling mounts, under cabinet mounts, fireplace mounts, corner mounts with two wall plates, truss mounts for on-stage use, and even TV mobile carts and stands.

 The final decision about what TV wall mount to buy should be made with quality in mind.
-Choosing a high-quality mount at a reasonable value from a well-known brand instead of buying based on price, alone, is a safer way to protect your TV investment.
+Choosing a high-quality solution for TV wall mounting at a reasonable value from a well-known brand instead of buying based on price, alone, is a safer way to protect your TV investment.

 Wall mounted flat screens are supposed to provide a clean, minimalist look, but with a cable box, game console, Blu-Ray player, and other HDMI cable accessories plugged into your mounted TV, the trail of wires can be distracting and may ruin the clean look that you’re aiming for.

 If you’re worried about the aesthetic or otherwise bothered by the mess of HDMI cables and wires, you have a few solutions to choose from.
+TV wall mount installation does not have to be difficult.
 You can install the wires inside the wall, which will require some professional help.
 You can also get a power outlet installed behind your mounted TV, which can help to hide TV wires and cables but may be less helpful when it comes to wires spreading inches long as they connect the accessory devices to your TV.
 There are also a variety of covers for cords and kits to help camouflage and organize the wires to at least maintain some order.
 These systems are referred to as cord caddies and are a great idea when attempting to conceal cords.

 Along with the wires, be aware of any ports that you may need on your TV.
 While most modern TVs include ports at the sides of the screen, mounting your TV too close to the wall may make it hard to access HDMI, USB, or component ports in the back, especially if your tv is not curved.